cockpit-project/cockpit/containers/unit-tests/README.md

 Some examples:

-    $ sudo ./start           # run the unit tests on amd64
+    $ ./start           # run the unit tests on amd64

-    $ sudo ./start CC=clang  # run the unit tests on amd64, compiled with clang
+    $ ./start CC=clang  # run the unit tests on amd64, compiled with clang

-    $ sudo ./start :i386     # run the unit tests on i386
+    $ ./start :i386     # run the unit tests on i386

 ## Debugging tests

 For interactive debugging, run a shell in the container:

-    $ sudo ./start shell     # start an interactive shell on i386
+    $ ./start shell     # start an interactive shell on i386

 You will find the cockpit source tree (from the host) mounted at `/source` in the container.